pscott-au/WebService-GoogleAPI-Client/CONTRIBUTING.md

 do is create a file in Google Drive, and then delete it, in order to make sure that things are ACTUALLY running.

+If you don't trust me, then please don't run those tests.
+They're part of the release process, so I'll just run them before releasing.

+If you DO trust me (and I'm flattered), then you need to set the `GAPI_XT_USER_CREDS` environment variable to a string containing the gapi.json file, followed by `:` followed by the user to user.
+Like this:

+    /absolute/path/to/gapi.json:your_email@gmail.com

+And also set the `GAPI_XT_SERVICE_CREDS` to the service account file downloaded from Google.

 # Bug Reporting and General Help Requests

 - Use the [Github Issues Page](https://github.com/rabbiveesh/WebService-GoogleAPI-Client/issues)